-Cost-effectiveness: Unlike traditional forms of marketing (such as ads), brand champions are comparably more cost-effective.
+Cost-effectiveness: Unlike traditional marketing strategies (such as ads), brand champions are comparably more cost-effective.
 You only need to reward brand champions when they help make a sale, so you only pay for results.
 Plus, some brand champions are happy to promote you for free – they don’t care if they receive an incentive.

 Increased brand trust: People trust brand champions far more than they trust ads and messages from companies.
 It’s easier to trust a friend, peer, or family member’s opinion about a product than the word of the company who made that product.